Young-Keun-LEE/AI-competition/README.md

 ## 🚀 Defense AI Competition (Excellence Prize): AI-Powered Autonomous Navigation & Target Identification Robot

 **[Project Overview]**
-This project, which won the **Grand Prize** at the Defense AI Competition, is a fully autonomous robotics system.
+This project, which won the **Excellence Prize** at the Defense AI Competition, is a fully autonomous robotics system.
 The NVIDIA Jetson-based **TikiMini robot** autonomously navigates a designated lane, stopping at specific mission waypoints (marked by green squares).
 Upon stopping, it scans the area using a **custom-trained YOLOv8n model** to perform real-time identification of allied vs. enemy forces (tanks and infantry).
 When an enemy tank is detected, the system automatically executes an 'attack' protocol—sounding an alarm and firing its cannon.

 ---